matthewwolfe/plano-cli/README.md

 ## Quick Start

-Create a directory named `plano-templates`.
+Create a directory named `plano`.
 See the [examples](https://github.com/matthewwolfe/plano-cli/tree/main/examples) for more info.
 By default Plano will look for templates in the home directory, typically `~`.
 Additional paths can be specified.

 ### Generate